Last Updated: February 3, 2021

-KUWAIT – In phased reopening of its commercial flights from August 1st at 30 percent capacity.
-Travelers must have a valid visa, as visa on arrival, online visas, and exemptions have been suspended.
-Travelers from the following countries are still prohibited from entry: Afghanistan, Argentina, Armenia, Bangladesh, Brazil, Bosnia and Herzegovina, China and Hong Kong, Chile, Colombia, Dominican Republic, Egypt, France, Italy, India, Indonesia, Iraq, Iran, Kosovo, Lebanon, Mexico, Moldova, Montenegro, Nepal, North Macedonia, Panama, Pakistan, Peru, Philippines, Serbia, Sri Lanka, Spain, Syria, the United Kingdom, and Yemen) in the past 14 days shall be denied entry.
+KUWAIT – Borders reopened.
+Those who have been in a high risk country (Afghanistan, Argentina, Armenia, Bangladesh, Brazil, Bosnia and Herzegovina, China and Hong Kong, Chile, Colombia, Dominican Republic, Egypt, France, Italy, India, Indonesia, Iraq, Iran, Kosovo, Lebanon, Mexico, Moldova, Montenegro, Nepal, North Macedonia, Panama, Pakistan, Peru, Philippines, Serbia, Sri Lanka, Spain, Syria, the United Kingdom, and Yemen) in the past 14 days shall be denied entry.

-LATVIA – Border open to EU/Schengen, and Australia, Canada, Georgia, Japan, New Zealand, Rwanda, South Korea, Thailand, Tunisia, Uruguay.
+LATVIA – Borders open to EU/Schengen, and Australia, China (subjected to reciprocity), New Zealand, Rwanda, Singapore, South Korea, and Thailand.
 All others may enter for essential reasons.

 LIECHTENSTEIN – Borders with Austria and Switzerland are open.
 The same travel rules that apply in Switzerland applies in Liechtenstein, since Switzerland hands immigration and customs matter for Liechtenstein.

 LITHUANIA – Many border crossings reopened including borders with Latvia and Estonia.
-Anyone from the EU, EEA, Switzerland and the UK may enter provided that their countries’ infection rate does not exceed 25 per 100,000 and will not need to quarantine.
+Anyone from the EU, EEA, Schengen area may enter without restriction provided that their countries’ infection rate does not exceed 16 per 100,000 over a 14-day calendar period.
 Those on the EU recommended list may also enter.

 MALI – Air border reopened.